nawabahmadreshi/documentation/pages/next-steps/analytics-connections.md

 [Mixpanel]({{base.url}}/third-party-integrations/mixpanel/overview)

-## I Don't See My Analytics Provider
+## Other Mechanisms

 If you use a different analytics provider not listed here, or if you have your own in-house analytics, we provide a robust [Webhooks]({{base.url}}/getting-started/webhooks/overview) system which will allow you to forward all your relevant events (clicks, opens, installs, etc.) anywhere you'd like.

-Additionally, we provide a [Data Export API]({{base.url}}/methods-endpoints/data-export-api/guide/) which will allow you to do a bulk export of all these events.
+Additionally, we provide an [Export API]({{base.url}}/methods-endpoints/data-export-api/guide) so that you can bulk export your events on a daily/weekly basis.